DerekChia/mltagger/README.md

 Understanding Multi-Level Tagger
 ==============================

 This repo is based on the paper [Zero-shot Sequence Labeling: Transferring Knowledge from Sentences to Tokens](https://arxiv.org/pdf/1805.02214.pdf) by Marek Rei and Anders Søgaard.
 The original code repositary can be found [here](https://github.com/marekrei/mltagger).
-We are extremely grateful to the authors for their work and an opportunity to go deep into understanding their paper.
+We ([my co-worker](https://github.com/fieryheart34) and I) are extremely grateful to the authors for their work and an opportunity to go deep into understanding their paper.

 Referencing their code, we have attempted to understand the paper by breaking down the code into bite-sized information peppered with notes and comments.